zhengkezhou1/kgateway/internal/kgateway/README.md

-# Gloo Gateway
+# kgateway

-Note, all commands should be run from the root of the gloo repo.
+Note, all commands should be run from the root of the kgateway repo.

-## APIs

-The Kubernetes Gateway API integration is defined in the [api](./api) directory.
-For more information on how to add a new API or CRD, see the [API README](./api/README.md).

 ## Quickstart